input-output-hk/jormungandr/doc/configuration/network.md

-There's 2 differents network interfaces which are covered by their respective section:
+There are 2 different network interfaces which are covered by their respective section:

 ```yaml
 rest: